Skip Navigation

 For those areas where graffiti continues to be a problem, exposed surfaces can be sprayed or painted using a commercial wax coating.
 When graffiti is applied, the property owner must simply hose it off and the graffiti and wax wash away.
 Another application of the wax is necessary following each step.

 Finally, property owners looking for a long-term solution can treat their exposed walls using a coating of an epoxy-based paint.
-While expensive, costing as much as $100 per gallon, it provides for very easy cleanup for as long as 10 years.
+While more expensive, it provides for very easy cleanup for as long as 10 years.